pyrmont/articles.inqk.net/_posts/2019-05-06-how-to-time-machine-backup.md

 ---
-title: "How-To: Backup a Sleeping MacBook's Time Machine to an External Disk"
+title: "How-To: Back Up a Sleeping MacBook's Time Machine to an External Disk"
 layout: post
 date: 2019-05-06 10:35:42 +0900
 excerpt: "Instructions on how to save a sleeping MacBook's Time Machine backups to an external disk."